Budapest Weather: Seasonal Overview and Planning Your Visit

 - Scarf and light gloves for late autumn (November)

-- Comfortable walking shoes with good traction
+- Comfortable walking shoes with good grip

-Winter in Budapest necessitates warm clothing:
+Winter in Budapest needs warm clothes:

 - Thermal or wool base layers